Course Ratings, Slope Ratings & Handicap Tables

-The new World Handicap System was rolled out in Great Britain & Ireland on 2nd November 2020.
+The World Handicap System was rolled out in Great Britain & Ireland on 2nd November 2020.

 A consistent handicap that is portable from course to course and country to country through worldwide use of the USGA Course and Slope Rating System, already successfully used in more than 80 countries